ez8-co/emock/README.md

    </tr>
 </table>

+- NOTES:
   - [0]: need IoC setter and implement of interface
   - [1]: need declarartion of interface, not support hybrid class (virtual & normal mem_fun at same time)
   - [2]: need IoC setter(cannot test embedded object or reference) and declaration of mock interface contains mem_fun with same arg list and return type that to be tested

 `emock` should also work under UNIX, Android, MacOS and iOS, or maybe need minor adaptation.